dhurlburtusa/shortcuts/npm/npm-cheat_sheet.md

   ```

   to install it locally into the node_modules folder in that other folder.

+  If you have a `package.json` in `my-package`, then the `dependencies` will be
+  updated with something like `"some-other-package": "file:../some-other-folder"`.

   Then go into the node-repl, and try using require('my-package') to bring in
   your module's main module.
 You could also create a test script and then run it